enzojob/eiffel-snake/README.md

 		setStroke(Color.BLACK);
 		setArcHeight(SnakeApp.getBlockSize());
 		setArcWidth(SnakeApp.getBlockSize());
 	}

 #### addFood() in Field.java
+In this Method we generate two random numbers inside the field to represent the location of the new Apple.
+We create another object food of type Food and give it the x and y position that we generated before.
+After this we add it to the field and remove the old one.

     public void addFood() {
         int randomX = (int) (Math.random() * width);
         int randomY = (int) (Math.random() * height);